Dr. Caligari (film): Home video

-The film was also released in America on Laserdisc by Image Entertainment.
+The film was released in the United States on Laserdisc by Image Entertainment.
 At the same time, Shapiro Glickenhaus Entertainment released it on VHS.
 Excalibur Films, despite mostly dealing with pornographic film, released it on DVD on August 23, 2002. as the company was formed by the film's executive producer.
+In 2023, Mondo Macabro released the film as a limited edition 4K Ultra HD.